EricaLinaG/Emacsn/README.md

 All the data/code is template driven and easy to change.

-It maintains a library of installable Emacs configurations - profiles.
+It maintains a library of installable Emacs configurations.

 Adds a regular and server entry for each installed configuration.